IgniteUI/indigo-design-docfx/en/components/tree.md

 ## Tree Node Level

-In order to represent the hierarchical releationship between the nodes, the Tree Node supports three Level types: Root, Child and Grandchild.
+In order to represent the hierarchical relationship between the nodes, the Tree Node supports three Level types: Root, Child and Grandchild.
 In Figma you can switch to a different level using the "Level" property from the properties panel, while in Sketch this is achieved with `Symbol Overrides`.

 <img class="responsive-img" src="../images/tree_demo.png" srcset="../images/tree_demo@2x.png 2x" />

 ## Tree Node State

-The Tree Node comes with the two primary states - Idle and Disabled.
+The Tree Node comes with two primary states - Idle and Disabled.
 You can also choose from a variety of interaction states.
 In Figma this can be achieved by changing the value of the "State" property from the properties panel, while in Sketch it's achieved with `Symbol Overrides`.

 <img class="responsive-img" src="../images/tree-node_basic.png" srcset="../images/tree-node_basic@2x.png 2x" />
 <img class="responsive-img" src="../images/tree-node_disabled.png" srcset="../images/tree-node_disabled@2x.png 2x" />